Vaccine Storage Guide

 - Mark the vaccine “DO NOT USE.”

-- Move the vaccine to a refrigerator or freezer that's maintaining the correct temperature.
+- Move the vaccine to a storage unit that is maintaining the correct temperature.

 - Document your actions.